 The Invasive Plant Program (IPP) is the NPS lead for invasive terrestrial – or land-dwelling - plant issues, as well as some aquatic and wetland plant species.
 The IPP provides technical assistance and policy guidance to parks and regions on matters related to invasive species prevention, containment, management, and monitoring.

-IPP was developed around the Exotic Plant Management Team (EPMT) Program that was created in 2000.
-The EPMT Program provides “boots-on-the-ground” invasive plant management assistance and expertise to park units across the country.
-There are 15 EPMTs across the country, find one in an area near you!
+IPP was developed around the Invasive Plant Management Team (IPMT) Program that was created in 2000.
+The IPMT Program provides “boots-on-the-ground” invasive plant management assistance and expertise to park units across the country.
+There are 15 IPMTs across the country, find one in an area near you!

-The IPP and EPMT produce an each year summarizing the program’s accomplishments.
+The IPP and IPMT produce an each year summarizing the program’s accomplishments.

 Invasive Plant Data Management